 Why You Should Check Your Own Heart Rate Regularly

 These studies provide compelling evidence we should keep close tabs on our resting heart rate, just as we follow other health markers like blood lipids and blood pressure.
 Resting heart rate provides valuable information and is something you can easily check at home.

-The best time to check your resting heart rate is a first thing in the morning before you move around.
+The best time to check your resting heart rate is first thing in the morning before you move around.
 Movement, anxiety, and even certain medications can raise your resting heart rate.
 For example, medications with a stimulant effect cause the heart rate to rise.
 Other medications can lower it, including beta-blockers used to treat hypertension and some heart meds.

 Caffeine, from energy drinks, coffee, and tea, can temporarily elevate it.
 Also, don’t check your resting heart rate within a few hours of a workout as it can stay high for a few hours after exercise, especially if you don’t drink enough fluids.
 Even mild dehydration can increase your heart rate as it places added stress on your heart.

 If you exercise regularly, especially if you do high-intensity workouts, a rise in your morning heart rate may indicate that you’re overtraining.
 Overtraining activates your sympathetic, also known as the fight-or-flight, a component of the nervous system and this speeds your heart rate up.
 Monitoring for overtraining is another reason to check your heart rate as soon as you wake up before you get out of bed and follow it.
 If your heart rate is elevated over 7 beats above baseline, it may be a sign you’re pushing too hard and need more recovery time between workouts.